Decontamination of Mutual Contamination Models: Algorithms for the Population Case

-Then, it can be shown that the mixing matrix associated with the $\tilde{Q}_i$s satisfies the conditions of Lemma \ref{2_blanchard2014} so that Multiclass($\tilde{Q}_1, \tilde{Q}_2, \tilde{Q}_3$) gives the desired solution.
+associated with the $\tilde{Q}_i$s satisfies the conditions of Lemma \ref{2_blanchard2014} so that Multiclass($\tilde{Q}_1, \tilde{Q}_2, \tilde{Q}_3$) gives the desired solution.
 However, this approach breaks down for most possible mixing matrices.
 Thus, the challenge is to develop an algorithm that works for a large class of mixture proportions and does not rely on knowledge of the mixture proportions.
-To meet this challegenge, we propose the Demix algorithm.
+To meet this challenge, we propose the Demix algorithm.